 In this example, there are two MySQL instances in the upstream; each instance has two schemas and each schema has two tables; there are eight tables in total.
 After we replicate the data to the downstream TiDB, the eight tables should be merged and replicated into one table.

 To replicate these tables with different names from different schemas of different instances to the same table, data of different tables should be routed to the same downstream table according to the predefined rules.
-In TiDB DM, these rules are router-rules.
+In TiDB DM, these rules are router-rule

 For instance, the router rule for the above example is: